-The study established that storage was positively correlated with quality medicine supplied storage (r=.374, p=.000) the correlation was significant at 0.05 significant level as shown in table 6.
-Adherence to storage conditions of the medicine would result in having quality supply of medicine in Nairobi region.
-Therefore firms that had compliant storage facilities were in a position to provide quality medicine in the region.
-The firms could ensure this quality by having qualified and skilled personnel to manage the storage facilities.
-These personnel understood the importance of keeping accurate and updated store records of medicine with clear labels.
-Personnel that were skilled and experienced on storage issues of medicine were capable to effectively coordinate with other departments, especially procurement, to reduce storage costs by not only ordering the right quantities at the right time, but also ensuring that the procured consignment adheres to quality standards.
-Thus the clients of such a company are more likely to receive affordable quality medicine
+The study established that storage was positively correlated with quality medicine supplied storage (r=.374, p=.000) the correlation was significant at 0.05 significant level.
+Adherence to storage conditions of the medicine will result in having quality supply of medicine in Nairobi region.
+Therefore firms that have compliant storage facilities are in a position to provide quality medicine in the region.
+The firms can ensure this quality by having qualified and skilled personnel to manage the storage facilities.
+These personnel understand the importance of keeping accurate and updated store records of medicine with clear labels.
+Personnel that are skilled and experienced on storage issues of medicine are capable to effectively coordinate with other departments, especially procurement, to reduce storage costs by not only ordering the right quantities at the right time, but also ensuring that the procured consignment adheres to quality standards.
+Thus the clients of such a company are more likely to receive affordable quality medicine.